 Entering your business information.

-If you have created a legal name or trade name or DBA for your businss, you would enter it here.
+If you have created a legal name or trade name or DBA for your business, you would enter it here.
 That’s not as common for delivery work unless you’ve created an LLC or legal entity.
 Some will request an EIN for their business to use that rather than their Social Security Number.

 If you have a separate address for your business, you would enter the business address on line E. If you use the same address from which you file your taxes, IRS instructions note you do not need to complete that address.

 If you have to ask what it is, I’m pretty sure it’s cash.
 You have to know your accounting well enough to use Accrual or any other type of accounting, to the point that you wouldn’t be asking this question.

 If this is the first year of doing delivery work of this type, check the box on line H. If this is only the first year for a particular platform (say you did Uber Eats the year before and added Grubhub this year) you wouldn’t check that box.

-Next, fill out your Part I (Income) and Part II (Expenses) for your delivery work with Grubhub, Uber Eats, Postmates, Doordash or others.
+Step 2: Fill out your Part I (Income) and Part II (Expenses) for your delivery work with Grubhub, Uber Eats, Postmates, Doordash or others.

 - Firstly, it has to be space used exclusively for business.
 Therefore, you cannot claim your kitchen table.
 You cannot even claim a home office if it also serves for personal use.
 It has to be dedicated space for your office.